nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 ### Build a Custom Runtime Environment

-You may need a custom runtime for some third party packages or OS distributions (like Linux) which might have dependencies not covered with the built-in Karbon Services for IoT runtimes.
+You may need a custom runtime for some third party packages or OS distributions (like Linux) which might have dependencies not covered with the built-in Karbon Platform Services for IoT runtimes.

-Like the built-in runtime environments, custom runtimes are docker images that can run functions. **A runtime container image must include the Karbon Services for IoT language-specific runtime bundle.**
+Like the built-in runtime environments, custom runtimes are docker images that can run functions. **A runtime container image must include the Karbon Platform Services for IoT language-specific runtime bundle.**

 The bundle’s runtime environment is responsible for:

 * Bootstraping the container by downloading the script assigned to that container at runtime
 * Receiving messages and events
 * Providing the API necessary to inspect and forward messages
-* Reporting statistics and alerts to Karbon Services for IoT control plane
+* Reporting statistics and alerts to Karbon Platform Services for IoT control plane

 Nutanix provides custom runtime support for three languages:
 * [**Python 2**](https://s3-us-west-2.amazonaws.com/ntnxsherlock-runtimes/python2-env.tgz)